kubevela/kubevela.github.io/docs/end-user/components/more.md

 ### Get addon info

-If you want to check the status of an addon, or get the knowledge of the available parameters and other useful info of an addon, you can use command `addon status`. eg:
+If you want to check the detail status of an addon, or get more available parameters and other useful info of an addon, you can use command `addon status`.
+For example:

 ```shell
 $ vela addon enable velaux --verbose